We recommend that a horse has not been wormed for 4 months before testing with the EquiSal Tapeworm Test.

-Austin Davis Biologics carried out a pilot trial during 2015 in which EquiSal Tapeworm testing was carried out on horses (with access to grazing) every two weeks following worming treatment for tapeworm.
+Austin Davis Biologics carried out a pilot trial in which EquiSal Tapeworm testing was carried out on horses (with access to grazing) every two weeks following worming treatment for tapeworm.
 Data collected from this trial showed that, in most horses kept in well-managed paddocks, reduction in tapeworm-specific antibodies was seen within two to three weeks following treatment.
 73% of horses had Saliva Scores which dropped to low within five weeks of worming for tapeworm.
 The remaining horses took a further six weeks to drop to low.
 This suggests that antibodies present in saliva have less memory of tapeworm infection than antibodies in blood.

 It is important to understand that the situation is complicated if the horse becomes reinfected by tapeworm larvae after worming treatment.
 Tapeworm reinfection has been seen in horses kept in poorly managed paddocks where reinfection can obviously happen very easily.
 But, given that the tapeworm’s life cycle requires an intermediate host (an oribatid mite), even well managed paddocks containing horses with high tapeworm burdens could harbour infected oribatid mites within the grass.
 This means that there is still a reinfection risk after worming for horses grazing in these circumstances too.

 Austin Davis Biologics is carrying out various trials to further research tapeworm burdens in horses, including a research project with the Royal Veterinary College to investigate the oribatid mite part of the horse tapeworm life cycle.
 This research is essential to fully understand and manage tapeworm burdens in horses.